 Q. Why is a competitive energy market good for New York?

 A. The benefits from restructuring the electric industry are greater customer choice, enhanced reliability, improved services and reduced prices.
-However, true competition does not yet exist in New York.
 Every state in which deregulation has been successful started with a recognition that barriers to new energy supply must be removed.
 Reform of siting and transmission interconnection policies for new generation is necessary in order to bring supply and demand into balance in New York.
 Market-based price signals and alternative energy options will encourage New Yorkers to conserve.
 And forward contracts allow energy suppliers to lock in stable prices and protect against market uncertainty.

 The “Energy Super Highway” must be improved and opened up to allow power to be efficiently and reliably moved from where it is available to where it is needed.